 The amount of games now available through live dealer are quite staggering and I expect the list to continue to grow for a while.
 All suppliers offer at least Blackjack, Roulette and Baccarat.
 Then you’ll find several offering Casino Hold’em, 3 Card Poker.
 There are also a limited number of operators offering Keno, Lottery and Bet on Numbers but these are not technically tables games.

-Normal online casino games like slots and table games are played against a computer with Random Number generator (RNG) technologies being used to determine the outcome of spin or turn of a card.
-With live casino, there is no computer involvement in the playing of the game or determining the outcome.
+Normal online casino games like slots and table games are played against a computer with Random Number Generator (RNG) technologies being used to determine the outcome of spin or turn of a card.
+With a live casinos, there is no computer involvement in the playing of the game or determining the outcome.
 The actions you see on screen are real.

 What are some common mistakes made by players when they first start playing Live Dealer?